dabutvin/chive-action/README.md

 - uses https://www.npmjs.com/package/tiny-attribution-generator and https://clearlydefined.io to generate
 - devDependencies filtered out (todo: add argument to bring them in)
-- optional argument (--filename) for path to template to use for generation
+- optional custom NOTICE_TEMPLATE
-- optional argument for filename to use
+- optional argument for filename to use (--filename)

 add ./github/main.workflow to your repo